 After a relaxing week at the beach in South Jersey I’m feeling very chilled out.
 We often “vacation” by returning home to Europe.
 It’s a flurry of jet lag, suitcases, visiting family and staying in lots of improvised guest rooms.
 We needed a real break, an easy journey from home, and so we rented a vacation home in Cape May and loaded up the car.

 Here’s our top 5 Cape May Capers.
-They might also be ideas for you and yours.
+They might also be ideas for your own weekend or week in this Jersey Shore town.

 Read More: